glennsl/reason-react-quick-start/quick-start.md

 As you plod along you might start wondering how JSX handles the out-of-the-box HTML elements, or uncapitalized components more generally.
 If you're really curious you might have noticed that `<div foo=bar>child1 child2</div>` desugars `div foo::bar children::[child1, child2] () [@JSX]`.
 So where's the `div` function?
 It actually doesn't exist.
 The `[@JSX]` annotation invokes some even more arcane black magic, a ppx transform that translates that into `ReactDOMRe.createElement "div" props::(ReactDOMRe.props foo::bar ()) [|child1, child2|];`

 So why is the middle step even there?
 I suspect it's in order to decouple the JSX from Reason-React and its ReactDOMRe module.
-Not sure how you'd avoid the ppx in practice though...
+Not sure how you'd avoid the ppx in practice, though...
 [TODO: explain better]

 ### High-order components and other patterns

 ## Appendix: Esoteric but useful resources

 Much of the BuckleScript and Reason ecosystem is in a state of flux and is therefore only partially documented, or not documented at all!
-It can therefore be very useful to look at the source code, or interface files if available, to get a better idea of what's available and how it works.
+It can, therefore, be very useful to look at the source code, or interface files if available, to get a better idea of what's available and how it works.
 Uhmm, Good Luck!

 * [ReasonJs source code](https://github.com/BuckleTypes/reason-js/blob/master/src/reasonJs.re)
 * [ReactRe interface source](https://github.com/reasonml/reason-react/blob/master/src/reactRe.rei)